-Through our research collaborations and partnerships with the following organisations, the AMRC raises awareness of the settlement experiences and issues that affect refugees and migrant groups.
+Through our research collaborations and partnerships, AMRC raises awareness of the settlement experiences and issues that affect refugee and migrant groups.

-AMRC, Department for Industry and Skills, Northern Futures, Disability Workforce Hub and Myriad International Consulting Services – ‘Culturally Responsive Services: A Resource for NDIS Service Providers’ 2018
+Department for Industry and Skills, Northern Futures, Disability Workforce Hub and Myriad International Consulting Services, ‘Culturally Responsive Services: A Resource for NDIS Service Providers’ (2018)

 University of Adelaide’s Hugo Centre and the Rural City of Murray Bridge, ‘Murray Bridge: A blueprint for good migrant settlement’ (2018), Scanlon Foundation

 University of South Australia, ‘Rural and Regional Mobilities: Exploring the Impact of (Im)mobilities on Rural and Regional Communities Report’ (2018), Hawke EU Centre